-Funded by the American Cancer Society, the objective of Dr. Bakitas' grant is to study whether a phone-based palliative care intervention can help reduce access disparities for veterans, minorities and patients from rural areas who have advanced cancer.
-Project ENABLE is a phone-based palliative care intervention for patients.
-Initial work has been done in an academic medical center setting.
+Funded by the American Cancer Society, Dr. Marie Bakitas, Professor & Marie O'Koren Endowed Chair and her team will study whether a phone-based palliative care intervention can help reduce access disparities for veterans, minorities and patients from rural areas who have advanced cancer.

 Bakitas, M., Macmartin, M., Trzepkowski, K., Robert, A., Jackson, L., Brown, J. R., . . .
 Kono, A. (2013).
 Palliative care consultations for heart failure patients: how many, when, and why?
 J Card Fail, 19(3), 193-201. doi: 10.1016/j.cardfail.2013.01.011

 Williams, AL and Bakitas, M. (2012) Cancer Family Caregivers: A New Direction for Interventions.
 J Palliat Med.
 15(7): 775-783.